wejendorp/dorp.io/_posts/2017-03-14-abstractions-are-overhead.md

 how it works.

-Working in a system of implicit dependencies can be extremely draining, since the effects of change are hidden behind layers of indirection and abstraction, and you get zero help from standard tooling.
+Working in a system of implicit dependencies can be extremely draining, since the effects of change are hidden behind layers of indirection and abstraction.
+You get zero help from standard tooling.
 The less your tools can help you, the more mental capacity is needed to juggle the parts and their relationships.
-Even more so, to start changing these relationships, when requirements change.
+Even more so, to start changing these relationships when requirements inevitably change.